right click on an issue ignore fields permissions

 From the issues list view, a right click on an issue let me change the tracker type of this issue, whereas when editing this issue I have no choice to change this Tracker type.

 the latter behavior is conform to the field permissions I set up.
 I don't want people being able to change the type of tracker, it's a very big risk of loosing data.

-#2 Updated by Maxime Vez over 8 years ago
+#2 Updated by Maxime Vez almost 9 years ago

 I made multiple test with different configurations, and all of them have this problem.
 On list view we can affect whatever new tracker to the issue, which is not possible on the per issue view.

 Even if my user don't have the right to delete issues, simply by changing their tracker result in a data lost.
 This is a serious bug imo.